About the Major

 In preparing successful candidates for Pennsylvania PreK-12 certification, our Department of Teacher Education faculty not only builds close communities of students through collaborative learning in small classes but also builds partnerships with school communities through collegial dialogue, staff development opportunities, and interactive field experiences.
 We provide thorough, individualized advising to accommodate the diverse needs of students from the undergraduate program (both bachelor's and associate's degrees) and the Teacher Intern Program.
 The Teacher Education program serves as a resource for both the college community and the community at large to model innovative educational practices that result in the highest standards of teaching.

-Wilson College has received accreditation from the Pennsylvania Department of Education (PDE) to offer course work leading to teaching certification in Early Childhood Education (PreK-4); in Secondary Education (7-12) in the field of Biology, Chemistry, English, Social Studies and Mathematics; in PreK-12 Education in Health & Physical Education and Spanish; and dual certification in Early Childhood (PreK-4)/Special Education (PreK-8).
-The major in Early Childhood Education and Early Childhood/Special Education leads to the Bachelor of Arts degree.
+Wilson College has received accreditation from the Pennsylvania Department of Education (PDE) to offer course work leading to teaching certification in Early Childhood Education (PreK-4); In Middle Level (4-8) in the field of English/Language Arts, Mathematics, Science and Social Studies; in Secondary Education (7-12) in the field of Biology, Chemistry, English, Social Studies and Mathematics; in PreK-12 Education in Health & Physical Education and Spanish; and dual certification in Early Childhood (PreK-4)/Special Education (PreK-8).
+The major in Early Childhood Education, Early Childhood/Special Education and Middle Level leads to the Bachelor of Arts degree.
 Secondary and PreK-12 Education certification is awarded in addition to the bachelor’s degree in the appropriate subject area.

 The programs are designed to develop professional competence through integration of theory, observation, practice, and clinical experience.
 Early Childhood Education majors choose courses across a wide range of disciplines that provide the broad knowledge base required for elementary classroom teaching.
 A minor is recommended in one of the required disciplines, i.e., Biology, Chemistry, English, History, Fine Arts, Mathematics, Psychology, Sociology, or Spanish.
 Secondary and PreK-12 Education students fulfill the course requirements for the major in the chosen area of certification.